SimulationOfMario/SimulationOfMario/README.md

 - 4️⃣ | C          : To learn pointers, code in Linux for the first time and learn a language that allows low-level control
 - 5️⃣ | C#         : To learn specially for game design
 - 6️⃣ | JavaScript : To learn web development
+# 💡 Other different purpose languages
+- ⭐ | HTML
+- ⭐ | CSS
+- ⭐ | SQL   : Using MySQL and SQL Developer
+- ⭐ | USE
 <!---
 SimulationOfMario/SimulationOfMario is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.